Speakers

 Talk: Metadata for everyone: Identifying metadata quality issues across cultures

-Speaker Bio for Doug Simon
+Speaker Bio for Ron Snyder

 Speaker Bio for Janet Swatscheno